-Table A-20 TBU tie-off signals
+Table A-20: TBU tie-off signals

-Signal Direction Description ns_sid_high[23:TBUCFG_SID_WIDTH] Input Provides the high-order StreamID bits for all transactions with a Non-secure StreamID that pass through the TBU. s_sid_high[23:TBUCFG_SID_WIDTH] Input Provides the high-order StreamID bits for all transactions with a Secure StreamID that pass through the TBU. max_tok_trans[log2(TBUCFG_XLATE_SLOTS)-1:0] Input Indicates the number of DTI translation tokens to request when connecting to the TCU, minus 1. pcie_mode Input You must tie this signal HIGH when the TBU is connected to a PCIe interface.
-When this signal is HIGH, the TBU behaves as if the PCIe 'No Snoop' property is applied to transactions downstream of the SMMU, as long as the PCIe interface outputs transactions with the following AXI memory types: Normal Non-Cacheable Bufferable When 'No Snoop' is set for the transaction Write-Back When 'No Snoop' is not set for the transaction This TBU behavior is a requirement of the Arm Server Base System Architecture .
+Signal Direction Description ns_sid_high[23:TBUCFG_SID_WIDTH] Input Provides the high-order StreamID bits for all transactions with a Non-secure StreamID that pass through the TBU. s_sid_high[23:TBUCFG_SID_WIDTH] Input Provides the high-order StreamID bits for all transactions with a Secure StreamID that pass through the TBU. max_tok_trans[log2(TBUCFG_XLATE_SLOTS)-1:0] Input Indicates the number of DTI translation tokens to request when connecting to the TCU, minus 1.

+Signal Direction Description pcie_mode Input You must tie this signal HIGH when the TBU is connected to a PCIe interface.
+When this signal is HIGH, the TBU interprets the input AXI memory types as encoding PCI 'No Snoop' information.
+In order for the TBU to provide correct operation, transactions from the PCIe interface must be delivered to the TBU with the following AXI memory types: Normal Non-Cacheable Bufferable When 'No Snoop' is set for the transaction Write-Back When 'No Snoop' is not set for the transaction This TBU behavior is a requirement of the Arm® Server Base System Architecture 7.0 Platform Design Document.
 If this signal is HIGH, the attributes of TBS interface transactions are always combined with the translation attributes, even if stage 1 translation is enabled.
 That is, the transaction attributes are always calculated as if the DTI_TBU_TRANS_RESP.STRW field is EL1-S2, regardless of the actual STRW value.
 If this signal is HIGH, the input attribute and shareability override information in the ATTR_OVR field of the DTI_TBU_TRANS_RESP message is ignored.
 For SMMUv3, PCIe masters do not support this feature. sec_override Input When HIGH, certain registers are accessible to Non-secure accesses from reset, as the TBU_SCR register settings describe.
-See 3.11.2 TBU_SCR on page 3-92. ecorevnum[3:0] Input Tie this signal to 0 unless directed otherwise by Arm.
+See 4.11.2 TBU_SCR on page 91. ecorevnum[3:0] Input Tie this signal to 0 unless directed otherwise by Arm. utlb_roundrobin Input Defines the Micro TLB entry replacement policy.
+When LOW, the Micro TLB uses a Pseudo Least Recently Used (PLRU) replacement policy.
+This policy typically provides the best average performance.
+When HIGH, the Micro TLB uses a round-robin replacement policy.
+With this policy, the oldest entry is evicted when the Micro TLB is full.
+Tie this signal HIGH if you want to prevent newer translations from being evicted, even if older translations have been used more recently.
+Otherwise, tie this signal LOW.